dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 - `Windows`, which indicates the Windows modifier on Windows.

 > [!IMPORTANT]
-> Keyboard accelerators can be attached to <xref:Microsoft.Maui.Controls.MenuFlyoutItem> object in a <xref:Microsoft.Maui.Controls.MenuBarItem> on Mac Catalyst and Windows, and in a <xref:Microsoft.Maui.Controls.MenuFlyout> on Windows.
+> Keyboard accelerators can be attached to <xref:Microsoft.Maui.Controls.MenuFlyoutItem> objects in a <xref:Microsoft.Maui.Controls.MenuBarItem> on Mac Catalyst and Windows, and in a <xref:Microsoft.Maui.Controls.MenuFlyout> on Windows.

 <!-- Mac Catalyst support for keyboard accelerators in context menu items is pending. -->